 Seating with more than meets the eye.

-The installations are progressively prominent moving from the lightest-touch – simple brass plaques – to the heaviest-touch: engineered public two-way radios, allowing people to connect with one another across the Avon River.
+The installations were progressively prominent moving from the lightest-touch – simple brass plaques – to the heaviest-touch – engineered public two-way radios – allowing people to connect with one another in new ways.

-Each experiment is installed for a fortnight, with members of the Gap Filler team monitoring any behavioural change.
-Once the experiment is complete [June 2021], we will update this page with our findings.
+Each experiment was installed for a fortnight, with members of the Gap Filler team monitoring behavioural change.

 Experimental public furniture.

-Public seating is a core component to any public space, urban design brief and master plan – presently, furniture choices tend to be pared back, safe, and focused on a singular activity – usually viewing, waiting, or consuming.
+Public seating is a core component to any public space, urban design brief and master plan – presently, furniture choices tend to be pared back, safe, and focused on a singular activity – viewing, waiting, or consuming.
 We believe that the omnipresence of public seating makes it the perfect object to experiment with for what we could call ‘integrated micro play’.
-Encouraging play that doesn’t exist only on playgrounds, sports fields, or concert halls, but instead choreographing smaller moments of playfulness in our everyday civic experience.
+Encouraging play outside the usual places through the choreography of smaller playful moments in our everyday civic experience.

 Thanks to the generous support of Christchurch City Council, Jacobs and Tait Communications for their funding, expertise and product which allowed this project to happen.

 Date: March 2021 — June 2021 (Currently Live)

 Locations: 4 locations on Oxford Terrace, Otautahi, Christchurch Central